khuramhaf/Online-Video-Editor/README.md

 If you want to participate in the project look at the issues

-For those seeking to expand their knowledge of the development process, my course on Udemy offers an invaluable resource. https://khuram-hafeez-s-school.teachable.com/p/how-to-develop-javascript-based-video-editor
+For those seeking to expand their knowledge of the development process, my course offers an invaluable resource. https://khuram-hafeez-s-school.teachable.com/p/how-to-develop-javascript-based-video-editor